JustPlayerDE/justplayer-tpa/README.md

 ## Other Permissions

-- `justplayer.tpa.wait.bypass` - bypasses the wait for teleports if enabled.
+- `justplayer.tpa.wait.bypass` - Allows a player to bypass the teleport wait time.
+OP by Default.
+- `justplayer.tpa.return-timeout.bypass` - Allows a player to bypass the return timeout (won't time out anymore).
 OP by Default.

 ## Supported versions